 Pursuant to written agreements, Artisan serves as the investment manager, and acts as the general partner, for certain Artisan Private Funds.
-Under the terms of these agreements, Artisan earns a management fee and is entitled to receive either an allocation of profits or a performance-based fee.
-In addition, for a period of time following the formation of each private fund, Artisan has agreed to reimburse the fund to the extent that expenses, excluding Artisan's management fee, incentive fee and transaction related costs, exceed 1.00% per annum of the net assets of the fund.
+Under the terms of these agreements, Artisan earns a management fee and for certain funds is entitled to receive either an allocation of profits or a performance-based fee.
+In addition, for a period of time following the formation of each private fund, Artisan has agreed to reimburse the fund to the extent that expenses, excluding Artisan's management fee, incentive fee and transaction related costs, exceed certain levels, which range from 0.10% to 1.00% per annum of the net assets of the fund.
 Artisan may also voluntarily waive fees or reimburse the funds for other expenses.